-This is my family’s version of the famous Soviet/Russian chocolate Prague Cake.
+This is my family’s version of the famous Soviet chocolate Prague Cake.
 The recipe was originally created by the dessert chef of the restaurant “Praga” (Russian for Prague) on Arbat street in Moscow.

-Russian Prague Cake is a variation of the famous Viennese Sachertorte.
-There are a lot of different recipes for Prague cake.
-This recipe was in my family for more than 20 years.
+This Prague Cake is a variation of the famous Viennese Sachertorte.
+There are a lot of different recipes for Prague cake and every family has its own recipe.
+The recipe below was in my family for more than 20 years.

 PIN this recipe to your Pinterest Boards for later!